delabassee/odl2021-lab/step/serialization-filtering.md

 You should get back `HELLO WORLD!`.

+💡 You can kill the client using 'Control','c'.

 ### Breaking Encapsulation
 Right now everything is behaving as expected, let's see how serialization breaks encapsulation.